steveloughran/formality/styleguide/styleguide.md

 * They should be designed to provide enough information to enable experienced Hadoop operators to identify the problem.
-* They should to provide enough information to enable new Hadoop users to identify problems starting or connecting to their cluster.
+* They should be designed to provide enough information to enable new Hadoop users to identify problems starting or connecting to their cluster.
 * They need to provide information for the Hadoop developers too.
 * Information MUST NOT be lost as the exception is passed up the stack.